 Biography of Michael Gavazzi

-Michael Gavazzi is a biological scientist with the Eastern Threat Center.
+Michael Gavazzi is a Natural Resources Specialist with the Eastern Threat Center, and Program Coordinator for the USDA Southeast Climate Hub.
 He joined the USDA Forest Service in 1998 following completion of his M.S. in forestry from Virginia Tech, where he studied the influence of elevated carbon dioxide and water availability on seedling and herbaceous weed development.
-His current research involves quantifying the impact of climate and management activities on carbon, water and energy fluxes in eastern North Carolina loblolly pine plantations.
-Michael’s past research has included collaborating on a regional effort to link measurements of carbon biomass and exchange with satellite imagery, and scale this flux across different forest cover types and disturbance histories, validating forest growth and productivity models across hardwood forests in the southeastern U.S., contributing toward the Southern Forest Resource Assessment, collaborating on an effort to assess changes in stream chemistry following prescribed fire, and quantifying changes in down deadwood biomass as part of an effort to improve wildfire risk assessment.
+Past research has included quantifying the impact of climate and management activities on carbon, water and energy fluxes in eastern North Carolina loblolly pine plantations, and quantifying changes in downed deadwood biomass as part of an effort to improve wildfire risk assessment.
+As Program Coordinator for the SE Climate Hub, Michael works with Extension, University, State and Federal partners to deliver resources to producers (forest and grazing landowners, and farmers) that encourage informed decision-making to improve productivity and resilience to threats, including climate change and climate variability.

 Learn more about Michael Gavazzi's work: